You’re considering a Jack Welch MBA. Now what?

 See Time as Your Most Precious Resource

 No matter how successful you become, you can’t add hours to your day.
 That is why the most successful leaders manage their calendars with precision.
 And if you’re adding an MBA program to your already busy schedule, time management is a skill you will need to master quickly.
-Creating schedules, making sacrifices and developing the discipline to stick to your plan are necessities.
+Creating schedules, making sacrifices, and developing the discipline to stick to your plan are necessities.

 However, when you embark on this journey, you’re not going on it alone.
 Your family is going with you.
 Your boss and co-workers are going with you.
 So are your friends.
-You may need to have conversations with these individuals to let them know, “I may not be able to go bowling every Wednesday night, I need to work on an MBA assignment instead.”
+You may need to have conversations with these individuals to let them know, “I may not be able to go bowling every Wednesday night; I need to work on an MBA assignment instead.”
 “I may not be able to do a movie every Saturday night, but we’ll resume once I graduate with my MBA.”
 Let your family members know that, “I may be a bit busier than usual, and I may not be able to commit to the same level of activities each week.
 But guess what?
 The more I learn, the more I’m able to apply in my career, and our lives will improve.
 I will become a better leader, and my opportunities will increase.
 That is the payoff.”
 So, have candid conversations with the people in your life.
 Let them know how important the pursuit of your degree is and solicit their support for the journey.

-The other day, I spoke with a Jack Welch MBA student who is facing challenges in life and didn’t know if he could continue with class.
+The other day, I spoke with a Jack Welch MBA student who was facing challenges in life and didn’t know if he could continue with the class.
 I frequently remind students—you are going to have to struggle if you want to earn anything worth having.
-And you’ll never truly excel at leadership if you can’t make those tough choices.
+And you’ll never genuinely excel at leadership if you can’t make those tough choices.
 So set a goal and passionately chase it.
-Let your support system know your goals.
+Let your support system know your intentions.
 Engage people in your journey at the beginning.
 With the right plan and people on your team, you will set yourself up to overcome those pesky challenges.
 People will see your confidence grow.
 Your conversations will become richer.
 You will approach life with more energy and vigor.
 You will become the leader you desire.
 And people will want to be a part of that journey.

 Ready to commit to a Jack Welch MBA?
 Contact us: